emustudio/emustudio.github.io/_documentation/user/_doc/ssem/ssem-cpu.md

 # SSEM CPU emulator

 SSEM is one of the first implementations of the von-Neumann design of a computer.
-It contained control unit, arithmetic-logic unit and I/O subsystem (CRT display).
+It contained a control unit, arithmetic-logic unit, and I/O subsystem (CRT display).

-Speed of CPU is around 700 instructions per second.
+The speed of CPU is around 700 instructions per second.

 The architecture of our SSEM CPU emulator will look as follows (below is Display and Memory just to show how it is connected in overall):